The ultimate guide to supplier scorecards: Templates, tips, and best practices

 Start simple and develop your scorecard over time

-I’ve mentioned it before in this article, but it bears repeating: if you are implementing a new vendor evaluation process, keep simple.
-Certainly, it’s easy to get overwhelmed by the amount of data that could be collected and analyzed.
-However, it’s better to start small and build rather than taking on too much early and alienating participants from the process.
+Don't overcomplicate the process.
+Begin with essentials, then iterate.
+Certainly, it's easy to get overwhelmed by the amount of data that could be collected and analyzed.
+However, it's better to start small and build rather than taking on too much early and alienating participants from the process.

 Be transparent with your vendor contacts